Skip to main content

 info

-Note that you must first cd into the Git repository that your project was deployed from before running rill env configure.
+Note that you must first cd into the Git repository from which your project was deployed before running rill env configure.

 Did you know?